Preloader

 codevigyaan php

-Inheritance in PHP allows one class to use the properties and methods of another class.
-It helps developers reuse code and build programs in a structured way.
+In PHP inheritance refers to the ability of one class to use the properties and methods of another class.
+Inheritance is used by programmers to reuse code and to structure programs.

 What Is Inheritance in PHP

-The existing class is called the parent class.
+The class that is already present is known as the parent class.

-The child class automatically gets access to the parent class methods and properties.
+The child class is inherited by the parent class to access it methods and properties.

-In PHP, inheritance works using the extends keyword.
+In PHP the inheritance is so work with the extends keyword.

 Simple Inheritance Example